 Curious if YouTube Music Premium is right for you?
 Check out our review here.

-Initial setup is done online and I activated a used Nexus 6 by simply popping in a SIM card that Project Fi mailed to me.
+Initial setup is done online and I activated a used Nexus 6 for this Google Fi review by simply popping in a SIM card that Google mailed to me.
 Based on my data usage with older plans, I set up my account with the 2GB plan for $40/month.
-However, your plan can be changed at any time, and even paused or canceled completely through the Project Fi app.
+However, your plan can be changed at any time, and even paused or canceled completely through the Google Fi app.

-The first noticeable benefit of Project Fi was the crystal-clear Wi-Fi calling and improved service range.
+The first noticeable benefit of Google Fi was the crystal-clear Wi-Fi calling and improved service range.
 Most cellular providers have poor reception at my home, but Wi-Fi calling removed problems with dropped calls.
-Project Fi's automatic connection to trusted Wi-Fi networks is also very helpful.
-At a coffee shop or restaurant with an open Wi-Fi service, your device connects automatically and is secured through the Project Fi application, ultimately saving your data for when you really need it.
+Google Fi's automatic connection to trusted Wi-Fi networks is also very helpful.
+At a coffee shop or restaurant with an open Wi-Fi service, your device connects automatically and is secured through the Google Fi application, ultimately saving your data for when you really need it.

 You may still want to rethink how you use that data, though.
 For example, instead of streaming, I will auto-download my podcasts and download albums locally through Google Play Music while on Wi-Fi.
 That way I only use my cellular data for things like getting directions, looking up restaurants, social media applications, etc.